ca0v/svelte-lab/README.md

 * FTR: allow audio to be recorded and saved to local storage or service
 * DGN: cell transforms belong in configuration
-* DGN: drag-drop should be handled by HexagonSpiral not SvgImage
+* DGN: drag-drop should be handled by CollageView not SvgImage
-* DGN: refactor...code is everywhere, filenames are misleading
 * FTR: Can crop and round corners using clip-path: inset() on the svg image (<https://developer.mozilla.org/en-US/docs/Web/CSS/inset>)
+* FTR: save notes, audio, stories/collages to services